-The Action Plan presents an opportunity to defining housing problems, educating, and creating solutions for post disaster housing recovery needs.
-The inclusion of vulnerable population and community stakeholders in the action plan public participation process helps ensure the needs of these stakeholders is identified and addressed.
-HCD recognizes the outreach challenges and encourages participation of citizens in all aspects of the State's CDBG DR program and implementation process, by going above and beyond the disaster recovery requirements.
-HCD is doing additional outreach events to reach broader audience as well as reducing barriers to accessing HCD resources beyond disaster recovery.
+The Action Plan presents an opportunity to define housing problems, educate, and create solutions for post disaster housing recovery needs.
+The inclusion of vulnerable population and community stakeholders in the Action Plan public participation process helps ensure the needs of these stakeholders is identified and addressed.
+HCD recognizes the outreach challenges and encourages participation of citizens in all aspects of the state's CDBG DR program and implementation process by going above and beyond the disaster recovery requirements.
+HCD is doing additional outreach events to reach a broader audience as well as reducing barriers to accessing HCD resources beyond disaster recovery.
 This is intended to ensure that populations such as persons with disabilities or limited English proficiency are aware of the support that may be available to them through CDBG DR, and other state assisted programs in the jurisdictions in which they reside.

-In addition, disaster recovery programs and policies are aligning housing strategies with climate change objectives, housing production, infrastructure improvements, resiliency goals to mitigate future disasters.
-The new FRN has combined the housing recovery and mitigation activities in one.
+In addition, disaster recovery programs and policies are aligning housing strategies with climate change objectives, housing production, infrastructure improvements, and resiliency goals to mitigate future disasters.
+The new FRN has combined the housing recovery and mitigation activities into one.
 In proposed resilience-related activity descriptions, HCD will include outreach strategies to increase awareness of the hazards in MID-area communities (including for members of protected classes, vulnerable populations, and underserved communities).
 The goal is to build back better, not just replace what was lost.
-Successful public participation is important because vulnerable population have historically faced barriers to engaged or receiving assistance from disaster recovery programs.
+Successful public participation is important because vulnerable populations have historically faced barriers to engage or receive assistance from disaster recovery programs.